Our Genealogy> Smithies Surname Index> This page

 Memorial: Plymouth Naval Memorial, Panel 54, Column 1.

-He was posted as missing in May 1941, but it wasn't until the war ended that his wife was officially notified that he was presumed to have lost his life.
-All the personnel who had been hiding in Crete had been accounted for and Joseph was not amongst them.
 He had joined the Navy in 1940, having previously been employed as a piecer at Osborne Mill, Cowhill, Oldham.
+He was posted as missing in May 1941, when HMS Gloucester was sunk by German dive bombers during the Battle of Crete, but it wasn't until the war ended that his wife was officially notified that he was presumed to have lost his life.
+The Navy had to wait for all the surviving ship's personnel who had been hiding in Crete to be accounted for.
+Unfortunately, Joseph's name was not amongst the survivors.

 (picture from the local newspaper